halamah/aspnetcorekafka/README.md

 subscriptions overriding any values set in the code.

-*Kafka:Message:MessageName* - specified blocks will be added to messages marked with [MessageConfig("MessageName")] attribute only overriding any values set in the code or Default configuration above.
+*Kafka:Message:MessageName* - specified blocks will be added to messages marked with [MessageName("MyMessage")] attribute only overriding any values set in the code or Default configuration above.

 # Producing messages